kobirhumayun/finance_management/DEPLOYMENT.md

       - "3000:3000"
 ```

+The default Compose file now includes a `finance-management-pdf` worker that keeps the Playwright browser dependencies out of the API image.
+Allocate extra memory to this service (the sample uses a 1.5 GB limit) and ensure it can reach Redis.
 Adjust the configuration to match your orchestration platform.
 Remember to configure HTTPS termination at the load balancer or reverse proxy layer.

 ## 5. Post-deployment checklist